 Nationals of Saudi Arabia and the other GCC countries, and companies that are wholly-owned by such individuals, are subject to zakat instead of income tax.
 Companies owned jointly by Saudi/GCC and non-Saudi/non-GCC nationals pay tax on the portion of income attributable to the non-Saudi/non-GCC nationals and zakat on the portion of income attributable to Saudi/GCC nationals.
 In general, zakat is levied at a fixed rate of 2.5 per cent.
-Guidance on zakat in Saudi Arabia is based on the provisions of Royal Decrees, Ministerial Resolutions, and circulars of the General Authority for Zakat and Tax (formerly the Department of Zakat and Income Tax) that are in force.
+Guidance on zakat in Saudi Arabia is based on the provisions of Royal Decrees and Ministerial Resolutions that are in force.